PackageFactory/atomic-fusion-presentationobjects/Documentation/05_Kickstarter.md

 ```

-### Component file co-location
+### Component file colocation

 One great feature of Fusion components is that all files constituting this component are located in the same folder.
 This does not work by default, since Flow packages' classes reside in `Classes`, while presentational components reside in `Resources/Private/Fusion/Presentation`.

-To still achieve co-location, two parameters have to be adjusted:
+To still achieve colocation, two parameters have to be adjusted:

 #### composer.json